 In an interview with The New York Times, Giuliani portrayed himself as directly involved in the effort to smear Ambassador Marie Yovanovitch, and he provided details indicating Trump's knowledge of that effort.

-Trump, in turn, passed the information on to Secretary of State Mike Pompeo, according to Giuliani.
-Within weeks, Yovanovitch was told Trump had lost trust in her and was recalled to the U.S.
+Trump, in turn, passed the information on to Secretary of State Mike Pompeo, Giuliani said.
+Within weeks, Yovanovitch was told Trump had lost trust in her and she was recalled as ambassador.

 “I just gave them the facts,” Giuliani said.
 “I mean, did I think she should be recalled?
 I thought she should have been fired.
 If I was attorney general, I would have kicked her out.
 I mean — secretary of state.”

-Testimony in the Trump impeachment inquiry has shown accusations against Yovanovitch were either unsubstantiated or taken out of context.
+Testimony in the Trump impeachment inquiry showed that the claims about Yovanovitch were either unsubstantiated or taken out of context.

-Yovanovitch, testifying in October in defiance of Trump, described a “concerted campaign” against her based on “unfounded and false claims by people with clearly questionable motives.”
+Yovanovitch, testifying in October in defiance of Trump, told House impeachment investigators that the Republican president himself had pressured the State Department to oust her from her post.
+She said there was a “concerted campaign” against her based on “unfounded and false claims by people with clearly questionable motives.”